-I use a couple of curriculum programs and follow them quite closely for what I consider the most important subjects: Language Arts and Math.
+I use a couple of curriculum programs and follow them quite closely for what I consider the most important subjects for elementary grades: Language Arts and Math.

 But, when it comes to Science, History, Music, Art, etc. we do mostly “Delight Directed” or “student lead” or “lifestyle of learning” or whatever you want to call letting the child read, watch, and do what they are most interested in, when they are most interested in doing it!

-I do some “casual” lessons in each of these (“Art” during Bible Time and Foreign Languages for example), but otherwise, I just do my best to provide the learning tools for my children… and they learn at their own pace and when they want to.
+I do some “casual” lessons in each of these (“Art” during Bible Time for example), but otherwise, I just do my best to provide the learning tools for my children… and they learn at their own pace and when they want to.

 How We Embrace A Lifestyle Of Learning

 - I make sure we have a wide variety of science-type books, DVDs, etc.

 - This means we collect Christian science textbooks (Bob Jones University, Christian Liberty Press, Abeka, etc.) from biology to earth science, biographies about scientists, books on survival, books about animals and insects and reptiles, Creation-based Educational science DVDs, and more.